Axionic surface wave in dynamical axion insulators: Surface axion polariton

 Apart from the BAP propagating in the bulk of the DAI, now we will show that a surface wave is allowed to propagate along the interface between the DAI and dielectric, which amounts to finding a bound state solution to the modified Maxwell's equations under appropriate boundary conditions.
+Surface waves are strongly localized at the interface and exponentially decaying away from the interface.
+There are many types of surface waves such as surface plasmon polaritons\cite{barnes2003surface}, surface photon polaritons\cite{LeGall1997Experimental,shen2009surface,Huber2005phonon,li2016reversible}, surface exciton polaritons\cite{Lagois1976exciton}, Dyakonov surface waves\cite{Dyakonov1988new}, and so on \cite{Gollub2005magnetic, camley1987nonreciprocal, yeh1978optical, tomlinson1980surface, takayama2017photonic, bharadwaj2022pico}.
 We consider the transverse magnetic (TM) mode case at first, where the magnetic field is transverse to the direction of surface wave propagation.
 The propagation direction of the surface wave is fixed along the $x$-direction.
 By taking the plane wave ansatz of both the electromagnetic wave and the axion field, the magnetic field at the interface can be written as $H_{y}^\eta=H_0^\eta e^{i k_xx-i\omega t}e^{s k^\eta_z z}$, where $\eta=$ I, II denote the $z>0$ and $z<0$ regions, respectively, $k_z^\eta$ is the decay constant, and $s=-1(+1)$ for $\eta=$ I, II.
 By solving the modified Maxwell's equations with the boundary conditions of $H_y^{\mbox{ I}}=H_y^{\mbox{ II}}$ and $E_x^{\mbox{ I}}=E_x^{\mbox{ II}}$, the ratio between the two decay constants is obtained as~\cite{SM}

 where $\epsilon_{\mbox{ I}}^{\mbox{ eff}}=\epsilon_{\mbox{ I}}(1-\frac{b^2}{\omega^2-m^2+i\Gamma\omega})$.
 To get a stable surface wave solution localized at the $z=0$ interface, both $k_z^{\mbox{ I}}$ and $k_z^{\mbox{ II}}$ must be positive, thus requiring opposite signs between $\epsilon_{\mbox{ I}}^{\mbox{ eff}}$ and $\epsilon_{\mbox{ II}}$.
 Since the dielectric constant $\epsilon_{\mbox{ II}}$ in the dielectric is always positive, the effective dielectric constant $\epsilon_{\mbox{ I}}^{\mbox{ eff}}$ needs to be negative.
 This can only be satisfied when $m<\omega<m_b$, i.e., the frequency of the surface wave must exist in the forbidden gap of BAP.